Ironykins/wilderness-pathways/README.md

 # Wilderness Exploration and Pathway Generation

-derp
-Netlogo project to simulate the formation of pathways in randoom wilderness terrain
+Netlogo project to simulate the formation of pathways in random wilderness terrain